The new regulation

 Here are 10 crucial steps for business leaders and marketing executives to take now:

-- Prepare resources internally to review and update everything including new detailed documentation and records ready for production for regulatory inspection.
-You may need to budget for this additional internal cost.
+- Prepare resources internally to review and update everything including new detailed documentation and records ready for production for inspection.
+It is unlikely the ICO will swoop, but it is highly likely that you will at least be questioned on it by corporate customers.

 - Review all key data processes for electronic and manual records.